Tethered drones (or uncrewed aerial systems — UAS) offer a potential solution to the Achilles heel of the vast majority of small UAS, their endurance.

 Systems can be networked together to create a wide-area view, Logos Technology in the US have released a version of their wide-area surveillance system specifically for tethered UAS, called the MicroKestrel

 A miniaturized version of the Kestrel aerostat-based system, MicroKestrel delivers wide-area motion imagery (WAMI) from tethered Group 1 unmanned aircraft systems (UAS).
-This micro-WAMI system provides 180- or 360-degree coverage of an area up to 20 square kilometers in size.
+This micro-WAMI system provides 180- or 360-degree coverage of an area up to 20 square kilometres in size.
 Available in short- and long-range versions, MicroKestrel supports the user with uninterrupted monitoring of live and recorded imagery.
-Powerful and portable, MicroKestrel delivers unparalleled situational awareness at a moment’s notice.
+Powerful and portable, MicroKestrel delivers unparalleled situational awareness instantly’s notice.

 The video below provides an overview